 Over 50,000 men relapse after surgery or radiation each year.
-With other types of cancer, colon or lung for example, relapse is not detected until a scan shows metastases.
-Prostate cancer is different because relapse can be detected with PSA when the disease is still microscopic.
-On average, scan-detected metastases appear more than ten years after a PSA relapse occurs.
-A PSA relapse, therefore, represents a sort of “twilight zone" between two extreme situations— men who are still in remission with stable low PSA levels, and men with scan-detected metastasis.
+With other types of cancer, colon or lung for example, relapse is detected when a scan shows metastases.
+Prostate cancer is different.
+Relapse can be detected by the PSA blood test when the cancer is still microscopic.
+With prostate cancer, scan-detected metastases may take ten or more years to appear after a PSA relapse occurs.
+In the context of the broader cancer world, therefore, a "PSA relapse," represents a "twilight zone" between two extreme situations— men who are still in remission and men with overt, scan-detected metastasis.

 Local relapse after cryotherapy can be treated with an additional attempt at cryotherapy or with radiation.

 Even though PSA has been questioned as a tool for screening, it's the Gold Standard for confirming cancer recurrence.
 However, a PSA rise from a low-grade recurrence that may not require treatment.
 Determining the difference between a low-grade recurrence and a high-grade recurrence is heavily influenced by the rate of PSA doubling.

 For a PSA relapse, treatment usually consists of testosterone inactivating pharmaceuticals (TIP) given intermittently.
 For example, after TIP is started, PSA usually drops to less than 0.1.
 Treatment is continued for 6 to 12 months.
 After TIP is stopped and the effects wear off, testosterone recovers and PSA will begin to rise.
 A second cycle of TIP is restarted when the PSA reaches a certain threshold (usually between 3 and 6).
 Immunotherapy administered during the holiday period may slow the rise in PSA and delay the need for restarting TIP.

 PSA Doubling Time